-Since 2019, SoulMusic Records has released an impressive (20) luxurious box sets by a diverse range of pioneering artists, each lovingly created with full liner notes, superb artwork and mastering, in keeping with the label’s commitment to the rich legacy of soul, R&B, funk and related genres…
+Since 2019, SoulMusic Records has released a series of critically-acclaimed impressive luxurious box sets by a diverse range of pioneering artists, each lovingly created with full liner notes, superb artwork and mastering, in keeping with the label’s commitment to the rich legacy of soul, R&B, funk and related genres…

 GROVER WASHINGTON, JR.: In The Name Of Love – The Elektra Years (1979-1984) (5CD): Deluxe five CD set consisting of expanded editions of Grover Washington, Jr.’s Elektra albums; features 19 single edits assembled for the first time including the ‘A’ and ‘B’ sides of Grover’s US charted hits